 ● taking care and helping one another

 ● taking responsibility and reporting concerns

 School Golden Rules:

 Have a positive attitude towards your learning.

-Listen to and follow the advice and guidance given by the teacher.
+Listen to and follow the advice and guidance given by the teacher and school staff

 Be polite and well mannered.